tmuxinator/tmuxinator/README.md

 tmuxinator start [project] -n [name]
 ```

-If you use the optional `[name]` argument, it will start a new tmux session
-with the custom name name provided.
-This is to enable reuse of a project
-without tmux session name collision.
+If you use the optional `[name]` argument, it will start a new tmux session with the custom name provided.
+This is to enable reuse of a project without tmux session name collision.

 If there is a `./.tmuxinator.yml` file in the current working directory but not a named project file in `~/.tmuxinator`, tmuxinator will use the local file.
 This is primarily intended to be used for sharing tmux configurations in complex development environments.

 ## Shorthand